- Do I have to complete an online application form?

 - Can I start in the second semester?

-No, we do not accept students starting at the second semester.
+No, we do not accept students starting in the second semester.

 - What are the term dates for the next Academic year?